Productivity¶

 Meta methods¶

 - Many methods such as rolling apply are now available in two flavors: regular (instance methods) and meta (class methods).
 Regular methods are bound to a single array and do not have to take metadata anymore, while meta methods are not bound to any array and act as micro-pipelines with their own broadcasting and templating logic.
-Here, vectorbtpro closes one of the key limitations of Pandas - the inability to apply a function on multiple arrays at once.
+Here, VBT closes one of the key limitations of Pandas - the inability to apply a function on multiple arrays at once.

 >>> @njit